whitedevil-iith/oaiRAN_Project/doc/RUNMODEM.md

 In summary:
 - If you are running on the same machine and launched the 2 executables (`nr-softmodem` and `nr-uesoftmodem`) from the same directory, nothing has to be done.
 - If you launched the 2 executables from 2 different folders, just point to the location where you launched the `nr-softmodem`:
-  * `sudo ./nr-uesoftmodem --rfsim --phy-test --reconfig-file /the/path/where/you/launched/nr-softmodem/reconfig-file --rbconfig-file /the/path/where/you/launched/nr-softmodem/rbconfig-file --rfsimulator.serveraddr <TARGET_GNB_INTERFACE_ADDRESS>`
+  * `sudo ./nr-uesoftmodem --rfsim --phy-test --reconfig-file /the/path/where/you/launched/nr-softmodem/reconfig-file --rbconfig-file /the/path/where/you/launched/nr-softmodem/rbconfig-file --rfsimulator.[0].serveraddr <TARGET_GNB_INTERFACE_ADDRESS>`
 - If you are not running on the same machine, you need to **COPY** the two raw files
   * `scp usera@machineA:/the/path/where/you/launched/nr-softmodem/r*config.raw userb@machineB:/the/path/where/you/will/launch/nr-uesoftmodem/`
   * Obviously this operation should be done before launching the `nr-uesoftmodem` executable.